awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 If the scheduler is `awsbatch`, use [spot\_bid\_percentage](#spot-bid-percentage) instead\.

-For assistance finding a bid price that meets your needs, see the [Spot Bid Advisor](https://aws.amazon.com/ec2/spot/bid-advisor/)\.
+For assistance finding a spot instance that meets your needs, see the [Spot Instance Advisor](https://aws.amazon.com/ec2/spot/instance-advisor/)\.

 ```
 spot_price = 1.50